- Academic Affairs

 - Designated Personnel

-- The UMB Police Force are the designated personnel for the administration of Naloxone or other overdose-reversing medications.
+- The UMB Police Department are the designated personnel for the administration of Naloxone or other overdose-reversing medications.
 Mandatory training for designated personnel is completed on a rolling basis.
 This training includes recognizing the symptoms of an opioid overdose, procedures for the administration of over-dose reducing medication, and the proper follow-up emergency procedures following an incident related to an opioid overdose.

 - Health Professionals, Volunteers, and Students